miaoshasha/build-system-experiments/README.md

 # build-system-experiments
-a test software package that intends to build targets written in different programming languages and have different libraries integrated
+An experiment software package that demonstrates how to use the bazel build system.
+Aim to include different coding languages, external packages and backend infrastructure setup.